Menu

 As my regular GP and doctor who monitors and manages my thyroid condition, I am writing to ask you for some assistance in producing a letter to explain my situation, should I be asked when travelling abroad.

-On (date), I will be travelling to (destination) for a week’s holiday and have been advised to carry a letter from my usual doctor to explain the need and use for my current daily medication.
+On (date), I will be travelling to (destination) for a week’s holiday and have been advised to carry a letter from my usual doctor to explain the need and use for my current daily thyroid medication.

 I don’t suspect I will have much trouble carrying my thyroid medication with me but I would be a lot calmer and relaxed about the upcoming holiday if I knew I had some form of documentation to explain why I needed it, in case I was to be asked.
-I’m worried it
+I’m worried it could be taken off me if I do not have proof of why I need it, and I need it to function daily.

-What I therefore require is a letter from you as my regular doctor, stating that I take (dosage) of natural desiccated thyroid extract once a day, every day, for my hypothyroidism and that without it I cannot function.
+I take (dosage) of natural desiccated thyroid extract once a day, every day, for my hypothyroidism and that without it I cannot function.
 I am monitored regularly and it is essential to my well being.
-A short letter stating this, dated and signed, would really put my mind at ease and protect me from any complications regarding my medication when entering another country.

 As always, I appreciate your ongoing help and support with my health.
 You’ve always been supportive and understanding when I come to you with questions and I know I can speak to you about all concerns.